 Walter Lippmann was an astute political philosopher, journalist, and economist.
 He (rightly) viewed competent journalists as critical to democracy, while ignorant journalists, and ignorance of journalism, was a threat to democracy.

 The journalist, Lippman believed, was the interpreter between policymakers and the public.
-The people had the right to know about policy, but defense policy, in particular but not exclusively, should not be shaped by public opinion.
+While the people had the right to know about national policies, defense policy, he singled out, should not be shaped by public opinion.

 These views probably motivated Lippmann to engage in the information wars of the time as he went to Europe in 1918 on behalf of the War Department and the State Department.
 The two agencies, along with the Navy Department, were behind the Committee for Public Information.
 Lippmann, however, was involved primarily with the foreign section of the CPI, which was run differently, at times diametrically, to how CPI operated within the United States.

 Under orders from the War Department, which Lippmann biographer Craufurd Goodwin believes were drafted by Lippmann, he goes to Europe.
 In a letter to General “Blackjack” Pershing, Secretary of State Robert Lansing wrote:

 Captain Walter Lippmann has been commissioned to assist the War Department in the dissemination of propaganda… the vigorous prosecution of his work on behalf of the Inquiry [a project working closely with Wilson’s advisor Col. House and the State Department] and the State Department will aid us in the preparation of the material to be used as propaganda.

 The modern mind may cringe at the use of propaganda, but then the term was innocuous.
 It required a qualifier: good, bad, ours, theirs, etc. Contemporary American English dictionaries were only starting to define the word beyond the scientific distribution of seed and plants (“to propagate”).